-Swipe up to open the Set timer shortcuts menu where you can change the timer settings.
+Swipe up or press the lower button to open the SET TIMER shortcuts menu where you can change the timer settings.

 Stopwatch

 Start and stop the stopwatch by pressing the upper button.
 You can resume by pressing the upper button again.
 Reset by pressing the lower button.